Tom Kapitany

-Tom Kapitany (born 15 December 1960) is an Australian botanist, geologist, international consultant and lecturer in geosciences, and entrepreneur.
-Kapitany is the director of Crystal World Exhibition Centre in Victoria, Australia, National Dinosaur Museum in Canberra, Australia,Collectors Corner Garden World in Braeside, Victoria, Australia, Australian Mineral Mines Pty.
-Ltd. and National History Museum Pty Ltd. He is an international consultant in geosciences, as well as a professional paleontologist for governments, museums and universities, particularly in China, Mexico, the UK, the US, New Zealand and Indonesia with regards to geoscience.
+Tom Kapitany (born 15 December 1960) is an Australian botanist, geologist, international consultant, dealer, collector and lecturer in geosciences, and entrepreneur.
+Kapitany is the director of Crystal World Exhibition Centre in Victoria, Australia, National Dinosaur Museum in Canberra, Australia, Collectors Corner Garden World in Braeside, Victoria, Australia, Australian Mineral Mines Pty.
+Ltd. and National History Museum Pty Ltd. He is an international consultant in geosciences, as well as a professional paleontologist.

-Tom has worked as a consultant for UNESCO, specialising in geotourism, and the only Western consultant to the Fossil Protection Committee of the Geological Museum of China, Beijing.

-Kapitany completed his B.Sc. in geology and botany at the University of Melbourne in 1984.
-He studied a Master's prelim in plant molecular biology under Dr. Adrienne Clarke and Dr Elizabeth Williams at the University of Melbourne in 1984.
-He has held multiple mining tenements around Australia and currently holds 30 mining tenements in Australia.

-Kapitany has made significant donations of specimens in excess of $1,000,000.00 to the Museum of Victoria and other museums and institutions worldwide.
 Kapitany is known for raising awareness on the importance of collecting and fossicking minerals and fossils; to educate people and children on fossils and rocks of biological origin.
 However, as Australia's largest commercial dealer of minerals and fossils, he is a controversial figure owing to revelations of his involvement with international fossil smuggling.

 Career

 Crystal World

 Tom Kapitany started Crystal World Exhibition Centre in 1999 following his involvement with the family business' retail nursery Collectors Corner.
-Kapitany would frequently travel the world to source natural history specimens.
-Through Crystal World, Kapitany has hosted fundraising activities to help the Australian Animal Rescue charity.
+Kapitany would frequently travel the world to source natural history specimensThrough Crystal World, Kapitany has hosted fundraising activities to help the Australian Animal Rescue charity.

 Crystal World & Prehistoric Journeys exhibition centre.

 In February 2019, Kapitany and Australian Animal Rescue rescued Rosie the Shark, a preserved great white shark facing vandalism at the abandoned wildlife park Wildlife Wonderland and was rehoused at Crystal World in Devon Meadows.
 The shark was originally preserved in formaldehyde which caused major disruptions to its relocation due to the toxic nature of the chemical.

-In 2024 Kapitany discovered a new fossil starfish in Western Australia, which was named Ambigaster Kapitanyi.
+In 2013 Kapitany purchased a small piece of the Chelyabinsk meteorite roughly the size of an Australian 20 cent coin.